 9. His wife’s father gave him an ultimatum about asking her out.

 Rhett might have been madly in love with Akins, but they both dated other people after high school.
-In fact, Rhett and Akins were both dating other people when Rhett confessed his feelings to her, thanks to an ultimatum her father gave him.
+In fact, Rhett and Akins were both dating someone else when Rhett confessed his feelings to her, thanks to an ultimatum her father gave him.

 “It was a sliding door moment, where it could have gone the other way,” Rhett recalled to Hits Daily Double.
 “We were dating other people.
 In another world, we might have married them.
 But there was always something different about Akins, and we both felt it, but we never figured it out.
 The night of her sister’s graduation party, we were buddies and I was there.
 I’d loved that girl since high school, and I told her father how I felt.